• Menu

 Close up of green salad being tossed with tongs.

-Look for sturdy salad greens such as spinach, kale, Swiss chard, collard greens, or even radicchio.
+As I recommend with my Pear and Goats Cheese Winter Salad, look for sturdy salad greens such as spinach, kale, Swiss chard, collard greens, or even radicchio.

-Head for robust greens such as curly kale, Swiss chard, spinach – baby spinach is ok but not too young.
+Head for robust greens such as curly kale, Swiss chard, and spinach – baby spinach is ok but not too young.
 You want nice thick waxy leaves.

 Swiss chard greens in a bag.